Blizarre/transfer/README.md

 ## Disclaimer
 **This is an experiment.
 It is not meant for production use.**

-I wanted to learn a bit about channels and coroutines, so this code is really was made just for fun.
-It's probably only me second go software in 5 years.
+I wanted to learn a bit about channels and coroutines, so this code was made just for fun.
+It's probably only my second go program in 5 years.

 ## Description